GetStream/stream-chat-android/docusaurus/docs/Android/02-client/05-moderation-tools.md

 # Moderation Tools

+Moderation tools are features you can utilize to moderate content.

 ## Flagging a Message or a User

 Any user is allowed to flag a message or a user.
 Flagging does not perform any particular action on the chat.
 The API will only trigger the related webhook event and make the message appear on your _Dashboard Chat Moderation_ view.